collective/Products.FacultyStaffDirectory/Products/FacultyStaffDirectory/examples/Products.MobilePhoneExtender/Products/MobilePhoneExtender/README.txt

   4. If you're using Plone 3 or later, go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and install MobilePhoneExtender.
-     In Plone 2.5, it will be installed simply by virtue of being in the Products folder.

 Using the Example Extender